There's no mercury to worry about, and flaxseed oil does contain omega-3 fats...but not the best kind.

 The third omega-3

-Flaxseed oil is being heavily promoted as an alternative to fish oil.
 The health benefits of fish oil are believed to derive principally from two omega-3 fats, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Flaxseed oil contains a third, plant-based omega-3, alpha-linolenic acid (ALA).
 Other foods (especially walnuts) and oils (canola and soybean, for example) contain ALA.
 But at about 7 grams per tablespoon, flaxseed oil is by far the richest source.

 The bottom line on flaxseed oil